SovereignCloudStack/openstack-health-monitor/dashboard/README.md

   that has received significant work.
 Screenshots from the dashboard can be seen below.
   To set up the dashboard, first create an influxdb datasource via `localhost:8086` connecting to the `telegraf` database and then import the JSON as dashboard.
+* `openstack-health-dashboard-10.json` contains the same dashboard exported from Grafana 10.x.

 ## Screenshots